-While this mixture cooks, finely dice 2 large Italian or vine tomatoes, and add to the sauce.
+While this mixture cooks, finely dice 2 large Italian or vine tomatoes and add to the sauce.
 To finish off the ingredients, add a little salt and black pepper, to taste.

 When the sauce has been simmering on low heat for a few minutes, you can add a little bit of water to “open up” the flavors.
-Keep the sauce cooking on a low heat until the ingredients have incorporated into one another, except for some small pieces of diced tomato.
+Keep the sauce cooking on low heat until the ingredients have been incorporated into one another, except for some small pieces of diced tomato.

 Tortelloni can make a delectable meal for any get-together or a standard family dinner.
 With a variety of options to use in the filling, and since it has a milder taste than other pasta dishes, even the pickiest of eaters will be asking for more.